Image: Shutterstock

 1. Munchers

 Minnesota Educational Computing Consortium (MECC) created one of the famous 90s kid computer games, the Munchers.
 This game teaches children the basics of math and grammar.
-While Number Munchers was released in 1990, Word Munchers was available since 1985.
+While Number Munchers was released in 1990, Word Munchers has been available since 1985.
 Both the children’s games are quite exciting.
 These games revolve around an object whose job is to eat all the numbers or words according to the instructions on the screen.
 The object has to keep itself safe from the Toggles as well.

 2. Math Blaster